liljencrantz/crush/README.md

 * commands, which are either closures or built in commands.

-Expressive language with static scoping rules and true closures
+Expressive language with static scoping rules and true closures:

 DEMO CODE GOES HERE

-Semi-lazy stream evaluation
+Semi-lazy stream evaluation:

 If you assign the output of the find command to a variable like so: